awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 + **db\.m4** – General\-purpose instance classes that provide more computing capacity than the previous db\.m3 instance classes\.
 + **db\.m3** – General\-purpose instance classes that provide more computing capacity than the previous db\.m1 instance classes\.

-The following are the memory\-optimized DB instance types available:
+The following are the memory optimized DB instance types available:
 + **db\.x2g** – Instance classes optimized for memory\-intensive applications and powered by AWS Graviton2 processors\.
 These offer low cost per GiB of memory\.

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors by completing the same steps as any other DB instance modification\.